shandysawyer/t-sql-logger/docs/api.md

 ### Parameters
 Parameter| Description
 ------------ | -------------
-@text	| text maps to the TEXT column in LOGGER_LOGS.
+@text	| maps to the `text` column in `logger_logs`.
+Can be used to describe the operation is about to execute, has finished execution,  the state of variables, etc.
 @scope	| scope is optional but highly recommend.
 The idea behind scope is to give some context to the log message, such as the database, schema and/or procedure where it was called.
-@params	| params is for storing any parameters passed if applicable.
+@params	| params is for storing any method parameters passed into the procedure.
 Each parameter name/value pair will be comma delimted like so: “param1: val, param2: val, ... ”.
 @extra | extra is used when you may have extra elements to capture.
 This was originally introduced to help capture resulting generated dynamic SQL from other processes during execution.
 The extra designation was applied for any other unforeseen items not thought of to be stored here as well.

 ### Examples